 Obtaining a Marriage License

 You may print and complete the Marriage License Worksheet and bring it with you.
-You are also welcome to email or fax the completed worksheet to us and we could have it ready for you to review once you arrive in the office.
+You are also welcome to email or fax the completed worksheet to us and we could have your license ready for you to review once you arrive in the office.
 If you do not complete the form in advance, please be prepared to provide the following information:

 - Your place of birth (state or country only);